Gijsreyn/learn-dsc/content/docs/initiate/level-3-the-input-output-and-manifest.md

 2025-03-21T08:22:24.098197Z DEBUG dsc_lib::dscresources::command_resource: 850: trace_message="PID 7140: registry: 51: Get input: {\"keyPath\":\"HKCU\"}"
 ```

-Let's digest it further by looking to the key elements.
+Let's look at some key elements in more depth.

 ### Key Elements of the Manifest

 You have seen now at least one element of the resource manifest which is important.
 The `capabilities` element defines the executables capabilities.
-In the `Microsoft.Windows/Registry`, there are four capabilities:
+In the `Microsoft.Windows/Registry` resource manifest, there are four capabilities specified:

 - `get`
 - `set`
 - `whatIf`
 - `delete`

 Each DSC resource should specify the `type` property to define its purpose based on the fully qualified name syntax.
 This follows the following syntax: `<owner>[.<group>][.<area>]/<name>` allowing organizations to group resources into namespaces.
 Additionally, the `kind` property provides further context telling what the resource is about.
-The `Microsoft.Windows/Registry` is of kind `resource`.
+The `Microsoft.Windows/Registry` is of kind `resource`, indication it is a command-based DSC resource.

 ### Understanding the Role of Schema in DSC